jhaskinsjr/nebula/Documentation/Large-Scale_Studies.md

 the caches, the branch predictor, decoder, etc. Manually launching such large numbers of experiments is a significant challenge.

-Therefore, to facilitate large-scale studies, the μService-SIMulator includes `executor.py`, which takes as input a JSON-formatted expression of the state space to be explored.
+Therefore, to facilitate large-scale studies, Nebula includes `executor.py`, which takes as input a JSON-formatted expression of the state space to be explored.
 Consider the included `executor.py` script l1ic_size.exec: